VioletKatrinStewart/VioletKatrinStewart/README.md

 ### My name is Violet Katrin.
 For the past six months I have immersed myself in Learning React, Node JS, Javascript and related frameworks.
 I am a curious and empathetic person who is looking to find her role in a diverse team of creative individuals.
 I also hope to foster relationships that allow me to mentor other LGBTQ+ individuals on their journey breaking into a field in software development.
 I am happiest when I am learning something new.

 ### 🌱 • Languages:
-• JavaScript, HTML/CSS
+• JavaScript, HTML, CSS
-• Frameworks/Libraries: jQuery, Bootstrap
+• Frameworks/Libraries: jQuery, Bootstrap, REACT
-• Tools: Git, Slack, GitHub
+• Tools: Git, Slack, GitHub, Heroku, Netlify
-• Dev Practices: TDD/BDD
+• Dev Practices: TDD/BDD, remote mob and pair programming

 ### 📫 How to reach me: https://www.linkedin.com/in/violet-katrin-stewart